xsipewe/otp/HOWTO/INSTALL.md

     1> c(Module, [native|OtherOptions]).

-Using the erlc program, write like this
+Using the erlc program, write as follows:

     $ erlc +native Module.erl

-The native code will be placed into the beam file and automatically loaded when the beam file is loaded.
+The native code is placed into the beam file and automatically loaded when the beam file is loaded.

-To add hipe options, write like this from the Erlang shell:
+To add hipe options, write as follows from the Erlang shell:

     1> c(Module, [native,{hipe,HipeOptions}|MoreOptions]).

-Use `hipe:help_options/0` to print out the available options.
+Use `hipe:help_options/0` to print the available options:

     1> hipe:help_options().

 #### Running with GS ####

-The `gs` application requires the GUI toolkit Tcl/Tk to run.
+Application `gs` requires the GUI toolkit Tcl/Tk to run.
 At least version 8.4 is required.

-Known platform issues
+Known Platform Issues
 ---------------------

-*   Suse linux 9.1 is shipped with a patched GCC version 3.3.3, having the rpm named `gcc-3.3.3-41`.
+*   Suse Linux 9.1 is shipped with a patched GCC version 3.3.3, having the rpm named `gcc-3.3.3-41`.
 That version has a serious optimization bug that makes it unusable for building the Erlang emulator.
-Please upgrade GCC to a newer version before building on Suse 9.1.
+Upgrade GCC to a newer version before building on Suse 9.1.
 Suse Linux Enterprise edition 9 (SLES9) has `gcc-3.3.3-43` and is not affected.

-*   `gcc-4.3.0` has a serious optimizer bug.
-It produces an Erlang emulator that will crash immediately.
+*   `gcc-4.3.0` has a serious optimization bug.
+It produces an Erlang emulator that crashes immediately.
 The bug is supposed to be fixed in `gcc-4.3.1`.

-*   FreeBSD had a bug which caused `kqueue`/`poll`/`select` to fail to detect that a `writev()` on a pipe has been made.
+*   FreeBSD had a bug causing `kqueue`/`poll`/`select` to fail to detect that a `writev()` on a pipe has been made.
 This bug should have been fixed in FreeBSD 6.3 and FreeBSD 7.0.
 NetBSD and DragonFlyBSD probably have or have had the same bug.
 More information can be found at:

     *   <http://www.freebsd.org/cgi/cvsweb.cgi/src/sys/kern/sys_pipe.c>
     *   <http://lists.freebsd.org/pipermail/freebsd-arch/2007-September/006790.html>

 *   `getcwd()` on Solaris 9 can cause an emulator crash.
 If you have async-threads enabled you can increase the stack size of the async-threads as a temporary workaround.
 See the `+a` command-line argument in the documentation of `erl(1)`.
-Without async-threads the emulator is not as vulnerable to this bug, but if you hit it without async-threads the only workaround available is to enable async-threads and increase the stack size of the async-threads.
-Oracle has however released patches that fixes the issue:
+Without async-threads the emulator is not as vulnerable to this bug, but if you hit it without async-threads, the only workaround available is to enable async-threads and increase the stack size of async-threads.
+Oracle has however released patches that fix the issue:

     > Problem Description: 6448300 large mnttab can cause stack overrun
     > during Solaris 9 getcwd

     More information can be found at:

     *   <https://getupdates.oracle.com/readme/112874-40>
     *   <https://getupdates.oracle.com/readme/114432-29>

-*  `sed` on Solaris seem to have some problems.
-For example on Solaris 8, the BSD `sed` and XPG4 `sed` should be avoided.
-   Make sure `/bin/sed` or `/usr/bin/sed` is used on the Solaris platform.
+*   `sed` on Solaris seems to have some problems.
+For example, on Solaris 8 the BSD `sed` and XPG4 `sed` should be avoided.
+Ensure that `/bin/sed` or `/usr/bin/sed` is used on the Solaris platform.

 Daily Build and Test
 --------------------

-At Ericsson we have a "Daily Build and Test" that runs on:
+At Ericsson, a "Daily Build and Test" runs on the following:

 *   Solaris 8, 9
     *   Sparc32